PLP-WebTechnologies/feb-2025-css3-transitions-animations-js-functions-GivenTerbulance/README.md

-# CSS3 Transitions, Animations, and Advanced JavaScript Functions
+# 🎨 Animated Button with JavaScript and localStorage

+This project demonstrates how to create smooth CSS animations triggered by JavaScript and how to use `localStorage` to persist user preferences like animation speed.

-## Objectives
+##  Features

-Create smooth CSS transitions and animations.
-Use JavaScript functions for dynamic behavior.
-Implement local storage for data persistence.
+- Smooth CSS animation (button pulse effect)
+- Animation triggered dynamically via JavaScript
+- User can select animation speed from a dropdown
+- Selected speed is saved in `localStorage` and restored on reload

-## Instructions
+##  Technologies Used
-Add CSS animations to elements like buttons or images.

->[!NOTE]
+- HTML
+- CSS (animations, transitions, variables)
-> - Write a JavaScript function that:
+- JavaScript (DOM manipulation, localStorage)

-> - Stores and retrieves user preferences using localStorage.
-> - Implements an animation triggered by user actions.
+##  Getting Started

+1. **Clone or download** this repository.
+2. Open `index.html` in any modern web browser.

-## Tasks
+##  File Structure

-Create a CSS animation.
-Store data in localStorage.
-Apply JavaScript to trigger animations.

-Happy Coding! 💻✨